-- A pilgrim walking the Gudbrandsdalsleden path (photo courtesy: pilegrimsleden.no) - The beautiful Garmo Stave Church in wintertime - An example of hospitality along the St. Olav Way (photo courtesy: Eskil Roll)
+- A pilgrim walking the Gudbrandsdalsleden path - The beautiful Garmo Stave Church in wintertime - An example of hospitality along the St. Olav Way

 Natural heritage on the ways to Csíksomlyó

 The Ways of Mary or Mária Út is a spiritual route crossing countries of Eastern Europe and the Balkans.
 The pilot focuses on stretches in Hungary, Slovakia and Romanian Transylvania and studies their natural beauty.